As you walk around the town centre of Neapoli, you will come

 and revolutionary.
 When he was

-to the island of Syros because of his
+had to flee to the island of Syros because of his father’s

 University and practised in Chania.
 He had a passion for